Thinking About Implementing a CRM? Consider These Tips First

 3. Provide ample training

-To achieve good results with a new CRM, all employees need to be in sync.
+To achieve good results with a new CRM, all employees need to be synchronized.

 There are a few different approaches to training.
 Training can be: